pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 This patch release includes CVE patches for [USN-2806-1](http://www.ubuntu.com/usn/usn-2806-1/) and [USN-2798-1](http://www.ubuntu.com/usn/usn-2798-1/).
 Additional information can be found at https://pivotal.io/security

+This also enables setting the Health Manager instance count to zero, since Health Manager is not used by the Diego runtime components.
+If you are using DEAs, you should continue to keep Health Manager around.

 ## v1.6.2.0 Patch

 This release fixes an issue with application security groups not enforcing expected egress traffic rules for applications running on Diego.